22 Essential iPad Apps For College Students (+5 Awesome Games)

 Here are 5 of my favorites.

-I played World of Goo on the PC back in 2009, and it instantly became one of my favorite games.
+on the PC back in 2009, and it instantly became one of my favorite games.
 The puzzle-based gameplay, the charming design, and the ethereal soundtrack all came together to create a wonderful experience.

 On the iPad, the game is even better.
 World of Goo is a game that’s pretty much tailor made for a touch interface, and the translation from PC to iPad was done flawlessly.
 It’s a must-play.